documentationfor yFiles for HTML 3.0.0.1

 Location of Pasted Items

-By default, items are pasted at the location of the items that have been copied.
+By default, items are pasted at the same location as the items that were copied.

 Pasting Items into Group Nodes

-yFiles for HTML can be instructed to automatically paste items into a group.
+yFiles for HTML can be configured to automatically paste items into a group node.

-You can specify whether nodes are pasted into a group node and how this node is determined by setting the parentNodeDetection property using the values specified in ParentNodeDetectionModes:
+You can specify whether nodes are pasted into a group node and how this node is determined by setting the parentNodeDetection property.
+Use the values specified in ParentNodeDetectionModes:

-Always places the nodes in the root (so pasted nodes are never grouped).
+Always places the nodes in the root (pasted nodes are never grouped).

 SELECTION